- Heal the worse blemishes with the Spot Healing Brush set to Normal, and Content-Aware.

 - Change the “Texture” Layer Blend Mode to Linear Light.
 Now the image will appear as if it has been unchanged.

-- Create a new layer between “Texture”, and “Blur”, and call it Paint, or similar.
+- Create a new layer between “Texture”, and “Blur”, and call it Paint.

-- Check your Eyedropper Tool setting, has the following setting: Sample all Layers, and 3 x 3 Sample size.
+- Check your Eyedropper Tool setting, has the following setting: Current and below, and 3 x 3 Sample size.

-- Using a soft, round Brush, constantly sampling by (Alt or Option-Clicking) and painting to blend the colour of the face giving the face an even skin tone.
+- Using a soft, round Brush, and constantly sample by Alt or Option-clicking and painting to blend the colour of the face giving the face an even skin tone.

 Heal the worse